FlashSQL/LRU-C/README.md

 # LRU-C
 LRU-C: Parallelizing Database I/Os for Flash SSDs

+## Publication
+- Bohyun Lee, Mijin An, and Sangwon Lee, "LRU-C: Parallelizing Database I/Os for Flash SSDs",  VLDB'23 (to appear)

 ## Abstract
 The conventional database buffer managers have two inherent sources of I/O serialization: read stall and mutex conflict.
 The serialized I/O makes storage and CPU under-utilized, limiting transaction throughput and latency.
 Such harm stands out on flash SSDs with asymmetric read-write speed and abundant I/O parallelism.